Bhamragad: Hemalkasa

-The Lok Biradari Prakalp is located near Hemalkasa a village in Bhamragad Taluka.
+The Lok Biradari Prakalp is located near Hemalkasa, a village in Bhamragad Taluka.
 This project was founded by Padma Vibhushan Baba Amte, his son Padma Shri Dr. Prakash Amte is the present medical director.

 The population of this village is mainly Madia Gond.

 Transport

-Bhamragad is connected by Buses run by MSRTC to Aheri, Gadchiroli.
-One can get a bus from Nagpur to Aheri or Allapalli, both are the main transportation hub (located 7 km from each other) for Bhamragad, Bhamragad is 65 km from Allapalli.
+Bhamragad is connected by buses run by MSRTC to Aheri, Gadchiroli.
+One can get a bus from Nagpur to Aheri or Allapalli as the two are the main transportation hubs (located 7 km from each other) for Bhamragad.
+Bhamragad is 65 km from Allapalli.

 Allapalli is the central town connecting Aheri, Sironcha, Ettapalli, Mulchera, Bhamragad (all five taluka).
-On the Allapalli to Bhamragad route is Talewada, Permilli, Bhandia (River) Kudkelli Phata, Tadgaon, Hemlkasa and then Bhamragad.
+The towns on the Allapalli to Bhamragad route is Talewada, Permilli, Bhandia (River) Kudkelli Phata, Tadgaon, Hemlkasa and then Bhamragad.

-These all villages are situated in a unique forest.
-The forest is very vast, and all kinds of animals like monkeys, snakes etc. could be seen while travelling here.